After realising how common plastics and other single use items have become in our daily routine, it is difficult to justify using certain items.

 Typically, they are made of cotton, jute or a cotton and jute mix.

-We keep our large reusable grocery bags in our car and I fold up a smaller cotton bag and keep it in my handbag in case it comes in handy.
+Keep our large reusable grocery bags in the car, or fold up smaller ones for your handbag in case it comes in handy.

 2. Plastic Water Bottle to Reusable Bottles

 Admittedly, this is a lot easier when living in a region where tap water is clean and drinkable.